 User Tips: Use Products More Efficiently

-Heat pump water heaters have advanced controls and interface modules that allow users to easily turn the unit on and off, switch modes, and change temperatures.
+Heat pump water heaters, especially IoT-enabled and smart units, have advanced controls and interface modules which allow users to easily toggle the unit on and off, switch modes, and change temperatures.
 When used properly, these features can deliver additional savings.
 Below are brief descriptions of the different operating modes:

-Efficiency: Only the heat pump operates regardless of demand for hot water.
+- Efficiency: Only the heat pump operates regardless of demand for hot water.
 The electric resistance elements are not used except when the air temperature is too cold (45°F or less) or too hot (110°F or greater).
-The energy factor will be 2.0 or higher, and energy use will be the lowest.
+Within this air temperature envelope, the unit’s energy factor will be 2.0 or higher, and accordingly energy use will be the lowest.
 Note that there may be periods when hot water demand is not met.
 Without the use of electric resistance elements, recovery times will be longer and FHRs lower.
 In smaller households or households that spread hot water use throughout the day, this mode will provide sufficient amounts of hot water in the most efficient manner.

 Vapors from gasoline, paint thinner, and some other products are extremely flammable and can easily ignite.
 Do not use or store any flammable liquids or highly combustible materials near heat pump water heaters.
 The electrical contacts used in heat pump water heaters can ignite vapors and cause explosions or fires that result in property damage, injury, or death.
 In addition, vapors from products like bleach, fabric softeners, and detergents can be corrosive and damage heat pump water heaters.
 Do not use or store any corrosive products near heat pump water heaters.
 This could be problematic when water heaters are located in utility rooms that also contain clothes washers and dryers.